 Always shooting without permission, Young subtly builds a counter-narrative: a legal system seemingly centred on, and perhaps controlled by women, as if male presence may be optional or unnecessary in this particular future.
 Young’s camera becomes implicated, either caught within reflections, or through becoming noticed by some of her subjects.
 The windows and the camera’s lens are suggested as an interwoven series of oculi, in which we watch justice as performance and are ourselves implicated as witnesses and voyeurs.
 The piece considers the complex relationships between lenses, surveillance and ideas of framing or being framed, which are at the core of the law-related work Young has been developing for more than a decade.

+Travelling from London?
+Click here to reserve your free place on a bus from London to Towner.
 Mint Coaches-London Coach Hire will depart from Belvedere Road, London (coach parking near the London Eye) at 3.00pm.
-The coach wil return from Towner Art Gallery at 9.00pm.
+The coach will return to London from Towner Art Gallery at 9.00pm.

 Image: Carey Young, still from Palais de Justice, 2017.
 Single-channel HD video (from 4K); 16:9, colour, quadraphonic sound; 17 mins 58 secs. © Carey Young.
 Courtesy Paula Cooper Gallery, New York.